WilleLX1/NetSeal/README.md

 2. The window shows all processes that are accessible to the user.
 3. Select a process and click **Inject**.
 4. The application calls `InjectIntoProcess`, loading `NetSeal.dll` into the selected process.
-Once loaded, the DLL adds a firewall rule blocking that process's outbound network traffic.
+The injected DLL hooks network APIs to block outbound connections.

 ## Internet Blocking
-When the DLL is loaded into a target process, it calls `AddFirewallBlockRule`.
-This function uses the Windows `netsh` command line tool to create a firewall rule that blocks all outbound traffic for the current process.
+The DLL hooks the Winsock `connect` function using the bundled **MinHook** library.
+Any connection attempts from the target process fail, preventing outbound traffic without modifying firewall rules.

 ## Test App